 It is your responsibility to remember to take your tests and quizzes.
 Once the due date ends for a test or quiz, and the link disappears, it will not be made available again.
 Unfortunately, if you forget to take a test or quiz, you will earn zero points for that quiz.

-• The quizzes are scheduled along with the chapter readings.
+• The quizzes are scheduled for Tuesdays and Fridays.